-Brevard County has a diverse population that encompasses a wide range of cultures and religions, many of which observe major celebrations in December and January.
+Brevard County’s diverse population encompasses a wide range of cultures and religions, many of which observe major celebrations in December and January.
 Florida has the mildest winters in the continental United States.
 Holidays are typically sun-drenched rather than snow-covered, but that doesn’t quench the festive spirit of those who live here.
-These cherished winter holidays feature the sharing of traditional foods, gatherings of friends and family, and often, the exchange of gifts.
+These cherished winter holidays feature the sharing of traditional foods, gatherings of friends and family, and, often, the exchange of gifts.

 As pet parents, we want to share everything with our furry, feathery, or scaled family members.
 Still, many of the traditions that surround the winter holidays are simply not appropriate for non-human participants.
-Traditional holiday treats like chocolate, raisins, and special coffees and teas are anticipated indulgences for us, but toxic for our cats and dogs.
+Traditional holiday treats like chocolate, raisins, and unique coffees and teas are anticipated indulgences for us but toxic for our cats and dogs.
 Decorations like mistletoe, candles, and shiny tinsel create additional risks for them.
 Fortunately, not everything on your holiday fun list has to be off-limits to your pet.
-No matter which winter holiday you celebrate with your friends and family, there are ways to include your pet as well.
+No matter which winter holiday you celebrate with your friends and family, there are ways to include your pet.

 Christmas

-December 25th is the day that Christians celebrate the holiday of Christmas, to honor the birth of Jesus Christ.
-It is probably the most well-known of the winter holidays in the United States, with more cards sent off to friends and loved ones for Christmas than any other holiday.
+December 25th is the day that Christians celebrate Christmas to honor the birth of Jesus Christ.
+It is probably the most well-known winter holiday in the United States, with more cards sent to friends and loved ones for Christmas than any other holiday.

-Many people consider the writing of a family update letter to be an essential component of their Christmas, often handwriting each one and including updated photos and mementos.
-Slip an adorable photo of your pet in the envelope, or better yet include them in the family photos.
+Many people consider writing a family update letter an essential component of their Christmas.
+They often handwrite each one and include updated photos and mementos.
+Slip an adorable picture of your pet in the envelope, or better yet, include them in the family photos.

 Christmas cookies are a favorite treat around this time of year, but even the ones that don’t include chocolate chips or raisins are far too full of fat and sugar to be healthy for our companion animals.
 Check online or stop by your favorite bookstore or library to discover recipes to make pet-safe cookies just for them.

 While many animals prefer to enjoy the holiday season from the comfort of their homes, others are just as happy to get out of the house as their pet parents are.
 Take your adventurous pal for a walk or a drive to see all the fantastic holiday lights around the Space Coast!
-The Space Coast Lightfest held annually at Wickham Park in Melbourne, FL, is always a treat.
-If you haven’t been, consider going this upcoming holiday season.
+The Space Coast Lightfest, held annually at Wickham Park in Melbourne, FL, is always a treat.
+If you haven’t been, consider going during the holiday season. *NOTE: Space Coast Lightfest has been canceled for the 2024 holiday season.

-Hanukkah, which is also sometimes spelled Chanukah, is an eight-day Jewish holiday that celebrates the rededication of the Second Temple in Jerusalem.
-The holiday starts on the Hebrew calendar date 25 Kislev, which corresponds to a date somewhere from late November to late December in the Gregorian calendar.
+Hanukkah, also sometimes spelled Chanukah, is an eight-day Jewish holiday celebrating the rededication of the Second Temple in Jerusalem.
+The holiday starts on the Hebrew calendar date 25 Kislev, which corresponds to a date somewhere between late November and late December in the Gregorian calendar.

 Applesauce is frequently enjoyed with latkes during the holiday of Hanukkah, but storebought applesauce is typically too full of sugar to be healthy for our pets.
-Homemade apple sauce without added sugar, on the other hand, is an excellent treat for domestic animals that provides a tasty boost in vitamin c and potassium.
+On the other hand, homemade apple sauce without added sugar is an excellent treat for domestic animals that provides a tasty boost in vitamin C and potassium.

-The dreidel is a four-sided spinning top that is used to play the dreidel game, a type of gambling game that is traditionally played during the Hanukkah holiday.
-Provide your canine companion a stuffed plush dreidel to carry around with them or find a catnip-carrying toy shaped like a dreidel for your feline friend.
+The dreidel is a four-sided spinning top used to play the dreidel game, a type of gambling game traditionally played during the Hanukkah holiday.
+Provide your canine companion with a stuffed plush dreidel to carry around with them, or find a catnip-carrying toy shaped like a dreidel for your feline friend.

 Kwanzaa is a week-long celebration held in the United States from December 26th through January 1st, which honors the African heritage of African-American culture.
 It was first developed in 1996 and pays tribute to the “seven principals of African Heritage”: Umoja (unity), Kujichagulia (self-determination), Ujima (collective work and responsibility), Ujamaa (cooperative economics), Nia (purpose), Kuumba (creativity), and Imani (faith).